Adjustenfocus/HealthStix/delete-account.md

   record) are not yet deletable from within the app.
 To fully close your account, email healthstixsupport@gmail.com after completing the in-app deletion above, and we'll remove the login record as well.

+## Delete Individual Data (without deleting your account)

+  You can delete specific data at any time without deleting your account:

+  - **Dose logs**: open History or Schedule, tap any logged dose, and delete it from the edit screen
+  - **Symptoms and benefits**: delete individually from the same dose edit screen, or from where they were logged
+  - **Progress photos**: delete from the Progress Photos gallery
+  - **Protocols**: pause or remove a protocol from the Protocols screen

+  Deletions take effect immediately, both on your device and in our cloud backend (Supabase), for accounts with sync enabled.